linYDTHU/QDM/README.md

 ## Acknowledgement

 This project is primarily based on [ResShift](https://github.com/zsyOAOA/ResShift) and [LDM](https://github.com/CompVis/latent-diffusion).
-We also adopt [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) to synthesize the training data for real-world super-resolution.
+We also adopt [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) to synthesize the LR/HR pairs.
 We design QDM mainly based on [DiT](https://github.com/facebookresearch/DiT).
 Thanks for their awesome works.

 ### Contact
 If you have any questions, please feel free to contact me via `ydlin718@gmail.com`.